How to Use The Camelot Wheel to Mix in Key

 In its entirety, harmonic mixing is based on the simple concept of key signatures.
 The foundation of this concept lies in music theory.

 A group of notes combines to form a cohesive key of the tracks.
-Additionally, Key signatures are of extremely important element when it comes to mixing the music.
-When two tracks are mixed and both are in the same key, they sound amazing together.
+Additionally, Key signatures are an extremely important element when it comes to mixing the music.
+When two tracks are mixed, and both are in the same key, they sound amazing together.

-However, when tracks situated in totally different and opposite key are mixed, the end result is extremely jarring, choppy, unnatural, and sounds forced.
-Therefore, harmonic mixing is the technique of mixing tracks that fall in similar and related key in order to avoid harmonic incongruencies.
+However, when tracks situated in totally different and opposite keys are mixed, the end result is extremely jarring, choppy, unnatural, and forced.
+Therefore, harmonic mixing is the technique of mixing tracks that fall in similar and related keys in order to avoid harmonic incongruencies.

 How to use Camelot Wheel